 5. Set Your Wedding Budget

 Setting a budget may not sound like a lot of fun, but it’s an important step to cross off your list early in the wedding planning process.
 We know how overwhelming it can feel.
 That’s why we’ve created a budget tool that will get your finances in order for your special day.

 While working on your budget, remember that there are most likely going to be unexpected wedding expenses that might take you by surprise.
 Plan for them early and you won’t have to worry about sacrificing your dream wedding reception or live music to make room in your budget for them.

 Still unsure of how to tailor a budget that’s right for you?
 Check out our wedding budget guide for you and your partner.
 And if you’re curious about planning a destination wedding, here’s a budget breakdown of how much it costs to have a destination wedding.

-Now the fun part begins–it’s engagement photo time.
-Take your engagement photos as early as possible so you can include a photo or two on your save the date cards.
+Now that you’re engaged the real fun part begins–it’s engagement photo time.
+Take your engagement photos as early as possible so you can include a photo or two on your save-the-date cards.
 Hiring a professional photographer will help capture this special chapter of your lives–it’s over before you know it!

 Hate the idea of being in front of the camera?
 We get it.
 These easy tips for nailing your engagement photos will help you feel more comfortable and ready to strike a pose.
 Bonus: our first tip is to wear an outfit that makes you feel confident.